 National Military Family Association (NMFA) awards scholarships for career funding and and degrees.
 Up to $2500 is available for clinical supervision towards licensure in the mental health profession.
 Additionally, they may help you a little towards starting your own business.
 This includes entrepreneurs, LLCs, direct sales, franchises, contractors, and other for-profit ventures. https://scholarships.militaryfamily.org/offers/nmfa-spouse-scholarship/

 Looking to be a nurse?
-There are 4 schools that offer nursing degrees on Oahu.
+There are at least 4 colleges that offer nursing degrees on Oahu.